-Raw bias bindings can be used instead of facings or regular fold-over bias bindings to finish a garment.
-I have found that this technique is a wonderful edge finish for dimensional hand woven fabrics or boucles.
-Many times, these fabrics have a bulky appearance when faced with a self-fabric and trying to stitch a conventional bias binding tends to give a ‘home made’ appearance.
+Raw-edge bias binding can be used instead of facing or regular fold-over bias binding to finish a garment.
+I have found this technique is a wonderful edge finish for dimensional handwoven fabrics or bouclés.
+Many times, these fabrics have a bulky appearance when faced with self fabric and trying to stitch a conventional bias binding tends to give a “homemade” appearance.

 • A Clever Finish Makes a Single Layer Reversible

 • Get Creative with Edge Finishes on a Twist Top

 • 3 Neat Edge Finishes for Sleeveless Styles